New Evidence Shows How Social Protection Can Support Children Affected by HIV

 In response, the Coalition received over 150 pages of evidence showing how social protection is currently working to help children in Kenya, South Africa, Malawi, Rwanda, Ethiopia, Uganda, and Zimbabwe.
 These case studies have greatly expanded our body of knowledge and will be an invaluable tool to drive attention towards integrated programming.

 The research shared by the grant winners was compelling.
 In Kenya, women participating in a bread baking program saw their viral suppression jump from 36% to over 90%, while mother-to-child transmission rates dropped to zero.
 In Rwanda, adolescents receiving cash transfers and peer-led life skills training reported financial, psychosocial, and health benefits, with one participant saying the program helped them “overcome despair.”
-And a program relying on peer counselors in Zimbabwe increased the likelihood of viral suppression among adolescents by 42%.
+And a program relying on peer counsellors in Zimbabwe increased the likelihood of viral suppression among adolescents by 42%.

 The Coalition has long championed the fact that excluded children, adolescents, and families need a combination of biomedical, social, and economic support to improve their HIV outcomes.
 Social protection is a central pillar enabling vulnerable families to survive and thrive.
 We can all learn from this new body of evidence, showing how social protection can be harnessed to improve HIV outcomes in children.
 Not only will this work contribute to building the much-needed evidence base, but it can also be used to encourage investment in smart solutions that help vulnerable children and adolescents affected by HIV.